-Digitization, technology and climate change - STEM skills are key to the future
+Digitalization, technology and climate change - STEM skills are the key to the future

-Skills in mathematics, information technology, natural sciences and technology (STEM) are central to meeting the challenges of the future.
-Almost all key industries need qualified specialists and managers with an understanding of mathematical, scientific and technical contexts and corresponding IT expertise.
-A shortage in these areas endangers Germany as a business location.
+Skills in mathematics, IT, natural sciences and technology (STEM) are key to mastering the challenges of the future.
+Almost all key industries require qualified specialists and managers with an understanding of mathematical, scientific and technical contexts and corresponding IT skills.
+A shortage in these areas jeopardizes Germany as a business location.

 Immigration secures demand for skilled workers

-The extent of the need for STEM specialists is also evident from the employment of foreign workers.
-Between the end of 2012 and spring 2022, it grew disproportionately by almost 65%, whereas the proportion of Germans in STEM skilled occupations actually fell slightly over the same period (-3%).
-In the area of specialists, growth among foreign employees was over 100% and in the area of academics as much as 160%.
-The growth among Germans was much lower at 11% and 35% respectively.
-Without corresponding qualified immigration, the demand for STEM specialists can therefore no longer be met.
+The high demand for STEM specialists is also evident in the employment of foreign workers.
+Between the end of 2012 and spring 2022, it grew disproportionately by almost 65%, whereas the proportion of Germans in STEM skilled occupations actually fell slightly in the same period (-3%).
+In the area of specialists, growth among foreign employees was over 100% and in the area of academics even 160%.
+The growth among Germans was significantly lower at 11 % and 35 % respectively.
+Without correspondingly qualified immigration, the demand for STEM specialists can therefore no longer be met.

 Attracting more women to STEM

-Women are still significantly underrepresented in STEM professions at just under 16%, even though the number of women employed in this field subject to social insurance contributions increased by 2 percentage points from the end of 2012 to spring 2022.
+At just under 16%, women are still significantly underrepresented in STEM professions, even though the number of women employed in this field and subject to social insurance contributions rose by 2 percentage points between the end of 2012 and spring 2022.
 The BDA is therefore actively involved in the National Pact for Women in STEM Professions, for example.
-Another key factor is gender-neutral career and study guidance, as supported by the "stereotype-free" initiative, in which the BDA is also involved.
+Gender-neutral career and study guidance is also key, as supported by the "stereotype-free" initiative, in which the BDA is also involved

 Getting more young people interested in STEM - reducing dropouts

-However, the foundation for more STEM professionals must be laid early on.
-All students must acquire sufficient basic competencies in mathematics and science.
-In addition to mathematics, two science/technology subjects or computer science should be compulsory throughout until graduation.
-In addition, STEM teacher training and continuing education must be reformed(BDA position paper on teacher training).
+However, the foundation for more STEM specialists must be laid early on.
+All pupils must acquire sufficient basic skills in mathematics and science.
+In addition to mathematics, two scientific/technical subjects or computer science should be compulsory until graduation.
+In addition, STEM teacher training and further training must be reformed(BDA position paper on teacher training).
 Application-oriented and everyday teaching must become the norm.
-To this end, more cooperation should be entered into with non-school partners (e.g., companies, science centers).
-Policymakers and universities must also do everything they can to significantly reduce the above-average dropout rate in STEM subjects, e.g., through an improved supervision rate and additional bridge courses that facilitate the transition from school to university.
-In general, STEM vocational training must be promoted more strongly by expanding vocational orientation at schools - including high schools.
+To this end, more cooperation with non-school partners (e.g. companies, science centers) should be entered into.
+Politicians and universities must also do everything they can to significantly reduce the above-average drop-out rate in STEM subjects, e.g. by improving the supervision rate and offering additional bridging courses to ease the transition from school to university.
+In general, vocational orientation at schools - including grammar schools - must be expanded to promote STEM vocational training more strongly.

 MINT reporting provides facts and figures

-Every six months in spring and fall, the IW Cologne, commissioned by Gesamtmetall, BDA and the "MINT Zukunft schaffen" initiative, presents a comprehensive report on the future development of the STEM labor market and on the development of the quality and quantity of STEM education in schools and universities.
-In this way, the industry is measuring the effectiveness of its numerous STEM activities on the one hand and whether the necessary change processes have taken place and are bearing fruit in politics, schools and universities on the other.
+Every six months in spring and fall, the IW Cologne publishes a comprehensive report on the future development of the STEM labor market and the development of the quality and quantity of STEM education in schools and universities on behalf of Gesamtmetall, BDA and the "MINT Zukunft schaffen" initiative.
+In this way, the industry measures the effectiveness of its numerous STEM activities on the one hand and whether the necessary change processes have taken place and are bearing fruit in politics, schools and universities on the other.